Premium Audit Statement is One Piece of the Puzzle

 This is a question that I posed in my recent Insurance Academy (R) presentation on Workers Comp Premium Audits.
 The most popular answer is the Workers Comp policy.
 However, the policy is more of an initial document that a document of finality.

-Surprisingly, the document that is the most “final” other than the Premium Audit Statement is the corresponding work comp rating worksheets.
+Surprisingly, the document that is the most “final” other than the PAS is the corresponding work comp rating worksheets.
 When I first heard that answer many years ago, I refused to believe it.
 How can the worksheet have the final numbers on it?
 Then I realized, the worksheets are actually the last document produced in the process.

 One would have to say those are the two documents of finality unless an employer disputes either one of those two documents.